 What is Harassment in Texas?

-Harassment cases are generally Class B misdemeanors, although if you have been convicted of a harassment case in the past the offense will be enhanced to a Class A misdemeanor.
+Harassment cases are generally Class B misdemeanors, but if you have been convicted of a harassment case in the past the offense will be enhanced to a Class A misdemeanor.
 Harassment is codified under Penal Code Section 42.07.

 Examples of Harassment